paukaise047/risk-game/README.md

 The network package contains the code for multiplayer games via the network.
 This includes classes for sending and receiving messages over the network, and classes for managing multiple players in a networke game.

 ## Authors and acknowledgment
 As this was a group-project, I don't take credit for all of the code.
-My main topics were the Client-Server architecture, the game logic, the database connection, and the final main integration of all parts.
+My main topics were the UX/UI Design of the game.
 Since the original repository has been deleted and I had to manually insert our code into this repository, I couldn't preserve the actual contributions.
 The other authors are:
 - Hannes Neumann
 - Leonard Küch ([@leonardkuech](https://github.com/leonardkuech))
 - Lukas Greiner
-- Paul Kaiser
+- Florian Bauer ([@floribau])
 - Valentin Stoll

 ## License